silviapio/r9-reactube/README.md

 The app consumes data from the YouTube API.

 There is no backend, so data is saved locally thanks to Local Storage.

-> status: I'm still working on this app, please see section [My personal to-do list](#my-personal-to-do-list-for-this-app).

 ### Install